p4535992/repositoryForTest/testWitSources/README.md

         }).addTo(map);
 ```
 you can have multiple classes on the rdf , so you can try to link to each other, for that you can do a merge of
-the json objects generated , where the specific property link 'rdfLink' and 'rdfAboutLink' are present.
+the json objects generated , where the specific property link 'rdfLink' and 'rdfAboutLink' are present. <br />
-Example:
+Example: <br />
 ```javascript
 //set options rdfAboutLink = 'rdf:id' and rdfLink:[hasID].
 L.Control.fileLayerLoad({